 Building an inclusive, fair, and transparent annual review process that accurately acknowledges the many talents and accomplishments of your faculty is an on-going process.
-Once you have your new annual review criteria and process on paper, we encourage you to refer to the thought questions beginning on Page 14 of this toolkit and in the handout in the Appendix.
+Once you have your new annual review criteria and process on paper, we encourage you to refer to the thought questions beginning on Page 16 of this toolkit.
 These questions are intended to help you take a "big picture" look at the new document your department has collectively made.
 Perhaps you do this today, perhaps you do it once a year, but be ready to re-engage with the evaluation criteria and process.
 This is not a one and done task.
 There is always room to improve, revise, and resubmit!